owncloud-archive/documentation/admin_manual/installation/docker/index.rst

 Assuming you used docker-compose, as in the previous example, to stop the containers use ``docker-compose stop``.
 Alternatively, use ``docker-compose down`` to stop and remove containers, along with the related networks, images, and volumes.

+Upgrading owncloud on docker
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When a new version of ownCloud gets released, you want to update your instance.

+Follow these simple steps.

+1.
+2. go to your docker dir where your

+	.yaml file

+	or

+	.env

+file lies.

+3. it's best to put ownCloud into maintenance mode.
+We will create a backup, in case something goes wrong during the upgrade process, we always can go back to our working system.

+Put ownCLoud in maintenance mode using this command:

+	docker exec cloud_server /bin/su -c "./occ maintenance:mode --on" www-data

+5. If you are using the default database container from webhippie:

+	docker-compose exec db backup

+6. shutdown the containers.

+	docker-compose down

+7. go to your data volume directory.

+on default it's

+	/var/lib/docker/volumes/

+8. backup your files with

+	rsync -av /var/lib/cloud /backup/owncloud

+9. Update the version number of owncloud in your .env file or the yaml file

+you can use sed for it. here is an example. you would have to adjust it for your setup.

+	sed -i 's/^owncloud_version=.*$/owncloud_version=<neueversion>/' /compose/*/.env

+10. View the file to ensure the changes has been implemented.

+	cat .env

+11. In order to ensure no error has sneaked in, clear the redis volume of left over files.

+	cd /<your_redis_volume>/

+	default

+	cd /var/lib/docker/volumes/cloud_redis/

+	rm -rf *

+12. Start your docker instance again with

+	docker-compose up -d

+Now you should have the current ownCloud running with docker-compose.